openfaas/faas/README.md

 Deploy OpenFaaS to Kubernetes, OpenShift, or faasd now with a [deployment guide](https://docs.openfaas.com/deployment/)

+OpenFaaS Standard and OpenFaaS for Enterprises have their own, brand new dashboard with multi-tenancy support, learn more about the [OpenFaaS Dashboard](https://docs.openfaas.com/openfaas-pro/dashboard/).

 ### Video presentations

 * [Meet faasd.
 Look Ma’ No Kubernetes!
 2020](https://www.youtube.com/watch?v=ZnZJXI377ak&feature=youtu.be)